NurraHealth/ccda-to-fhir/docs/ccda/clinical-document.md

-# C-CDA: Clinical Document Header
+# C-CDA: Clinical Document

 ## Overview

-The C-CDA Clinical Document header contains metadata about the document itself, including document type, author, custodian, dates, and other administrative information.
-This maps to the FHIR DocumentReference resource.
+The C-CDA ClinicalDocument is the root element of all C-CDA documents and serves as a container for the entire document structure, including both document-level metadata and the clinical content organized in sections.
+When converting to FHIR, the ClinicalDocument maps to two complementary FHIR representations:

+1. **Document Bundle (Bundle + Composition)** - For structured conversion where all C-CDA content is converted to FHIR resources and packaged in a Bundle with type="document"
+2. **Document Index (DocumentReference)** - For indexing and referencing the original C-CDA document without full conversion

+This document focuses on the document structure and metadata elements of ClinicalDocument.
+For the mapping to these FHIR resources, see:
+- Bundle packaging: `docs/fhir/bundle.md` and `docs/mapping/20-bundle.md`
+- Composition structure: `docs/fhir/composition.md` and `docs/mapping/19-composition.md`
+- DocumentReference indexing: `docs/fhir/document_reference.md`

 ## Template Information